RohanxDutta/EDA-Hotel-Booking-Analysis/README.md

 # EDA-Hotel-Booking-Analysis
-A statistical technique used to summarize and visualize data, and identify patterns and trends of Hotels.
+A statistical technique used to summarize and visualize data, and identify patterns and trends of Hotel Booking